mikebridge/AkkaWebInDocker/README.md

 > docker-compose up -build
 ```

-You should then be able to send a GET request to [http://localhost:3000/api/echo/test](http://localhost:3000/api/echo/test).
-Right now the EchoActor does nothing but write
+If this worked correctly, you should then be able to send a GET request to [http://localhost:3000/api/echo/test](http://localhost:3000/api/echo/test).
+Right now
-to the debug console.
+the EchoActor does nothing but write to the debug console.

 ## Notes